cy70sin3/cy70sin3.github.io/_posts/2015-10-10-Crackmes-BeatMe.md

 {% endhighlight %}

 The additional checks are simple enough, first it checks that pass[0] == len(user) and pass[1] == user[2].
-pass[2:] is then decoded with the same Ceaser Cipher as before and an additional shift is applied.
+pass[2:] is then decoded with the same Ceasar Cipher as before and an additional shift is applied.
 If the resulting password is equal to the username the program will print 'CORRECT , YOU WIN'.

 ![Screenshot]({{ site.url }}/assets/crackmes-BeatMe/win.png)